esr360/Kayzen-GS/README.md

 ### Custom Configuration

-Kayzen GS is built in **Sass**/SCSS, so to make the most it you will need a way to pre-process your CSS from `.scss` files.
+Kayzen-GS is built in **Sass**/SCSS, so to make the most it you will need a way to pre-process your CSS from `.scss` files.

 The configuration is found in the following file: